Your privacy #

 Removal of public servants’ personal information from responses

-WhatDoTheyKnow strives to preserve and promote transparency and openness.
 We automatically publish responses to requests made through the site in full.
-Where these responses include the personal information of public servants, we consider the legal basis for our processing of this information to be that publication is in the public interest (as described in Article 6(1)(e) of the GDPR).
+Where these responses include the personal information of public servants, we consider the legal basis for our processing of this information to be that we have a legitimate interest as described in Article 6(1)(f) of the GDPR).
+Our legitimate interest is in benefiting society by preserving and promoting transparency and openness, and the accountability of those in positions of power and in maintaining a historic public archive of Freedom of Information requests and responses.
 We will consider requests to remove the names of public servants when it seems that the interests, rights and freedoms of the data subject outweigh the public interest in publishing.

 This means that: